 When Not Shooting: When not actively hunting or during lulls in duck movement, both hunters should have their guns on safety and preferably laid down with the muzzle pointing towards the bow or stern, away from the occupants.

 Boarding and Exiting the Boat:

 - Unload First: Always unload firearms before entering or exiting the boat.
-This minimizes the risk of accidental discharges.
+This minimises the risk of accidental discharges.

 - Balanced Load: It’s crucial to distribute weight in the boat evenly.
 This includes both hunters, gear, and any game collected.
 An unbalanced boat can capsize or make shooting unstable and unsafe.

-- Centralized Gear: Place heavy gear, such as decoy bags or coolers, in the boat’s center to maintain stability.
+- Centralised Gear: Place heavy gear, such as decoy bags or coolers, in the boat’s centre to maintain stability.

 Weather and Environmental Considerations: